manu-mannattil/vim-sdcv/README.md

 ### Filters

-sdcv's output may not always be very pretty, and thus, it makes sense to filter it.
+sdcv's output may not always be very pretty and thus it makes sense to filter it.
 The variable `g:sdcv_filter` can be defined to use a custom filter program, e.g.,